Cowboy Troy

-Troy Lee Coleman III (born December 18, 1970), better known by his stage name Cowboy Troy, is an American country rap artist.
+Troy Lee Coleman III (born December 18, 1970), better known by his stage name Cowboy Troy, is an American rapper known for his country rap style.
 He has released seven studio albums and one EP, including three releases on Warner Bros.
 Records, and has charted twice on the Billboard country singles charts.
 He is a former member of the MuzikMafia, an aggregation of singers and songwriters formed by John Rich of Big & Rich.
 His major-label debut album Loco Motive included the charted single "I Play Chicken with the Train".

 Early life

 Coleman was born in Victoria, Texas, on December 18, 1970.
 He graduated from Skyline High School in the Dallas Independent School District.
-Coleman then attended the University of Texas at Austin where he earned a bachelor's degree.
+Coleman then attended the University of Texas at Austin where he earned a bachelor's degree in psychology.
 Prior to beginning his career as a singer, he worked as the assistant manager of a Dallas area Foot Locker.

 He got the name Cowboy Troy in college, after a friend used the name to distinguish the cowboy-hat-wearing Coleman from his other friends named Troy.